STFC Education Training and Careers Committee: member vacancies

 Further information

 Appointments to the advisory panel are made on merit.
 However, we are keen to maintain diversity in its membership.
-Applications from women, those with a disability or members of minority ethnic groups are therefore especially welcome.
+We especially welcome applications from:

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.